 All volunteer doctors must complete an application for temporary medical registration in PNG which needs to be witnessed and signed by a Justice of the Peace.
-In addition you will need to provide supporting documents (copy of cv, passport, driver’s license, degree, fellowship, medical indemnity, passport size photo, current medical registration, letter of current employment from your hospital,and a National Police Check (NPH).
+In addition you will need to provide supporting documents (copy of cv, passport, driver’s license, degree, fellowship, medical indemnity, passport size photo, current medical registration, letter of current employment from your hospital,and a National Police Check (NPC).
 The National Police Check (NPH) can be applied for online with credit card payment of $42.
 The application takes 5 minutes, and the NPC is mailed to your nominated address within a fortnight.
-All these documents are then to be emailed to firstname.lastname@example.org or directly to Ms Florie Kapueina from the Medical Board of PNG Email Dr. Florie Kapueina for processing.
+A Working with Children Check is also required and can be applied for online.
+All these documents are then to be emailed to email@example.com or directly to Ms Florie Kapueina from the Medical Board of PNG Email Dr. Florie Kapueina for processing.
 Please allow at least two months for processing.

 Volunteers to PNG should apply for a “Visitor Visa”.
 This is available as an online application via the e-VISA portal.
 It takes 5 minutes.
 You will first need to create an account.
 Once this is done, select “Visitor”.
 Have a copy of your passport ready to upload (in JPEG, PNG, or PDF).
 This single entry visa allows 30 day entry, and prohibits any paid employment.
 Have your credit card ready, as it costs AU $70.
 You will be issued with a “30 Day Easy Visa Grant Notification Letter” as a PDF document, which will include your visa reference number.
 You should keep this letter for presentation to your airline at check in and at immigration on arrival at Port Moresby.
 It is valid 12 months from the date of issue.

 Sopas District Hospital